Lucie Fischer

 Obituary

-The funeral of Miss Lucie Fischer, who met such a tragic death, last Thursday Morning, was held from the German Lutheran Church in this city last Sunday, Rev. Johann Ansorge of that church officiating.
+The funeral of Miss Lucie Fischer, who met such a tragic death, last Thursday Morning, was held from the German Lutheran Church in this city last Sunday, Pastor Johann Ansorge of that church officiating.
 The esteem in which this young lady and her parents are held in this neighborhood was demonstrated by the large concourse of carriages and citizens who followed the remains to their last resting place in the Manning Cemetery.

 Lucie Fischer was born in the home now occupied by her parents four miles south of Manning, June 2, 1888, and the eighteen years of her life were passed among her many friends who knew of and recognized her many good qualities.
 Her life was happy and care free, awl her loving disposition made her a general favorite with her many acquaintances who so deeply sympathize with her parents in their loss and her untimely death.